ddev/ddev-contrib/docker-compose-services/solr-5/README.md

 * The brower may redirect to https://myproject.ddev.site:8983.
 This is a default behavior in Safari.
-The solution is to either load the page in a different browser or load the site from the HTTPS port: https://myproject.ddev.site:8984
+The solution is to either load the page in a different browser, e.g. Firefox, or load the site from the HTTPS port: https://myproject.ddev.site:8984
 * If https://myproject.ddev.site:8984 does not work make sure that the `HTTPS_EXPOSE=8984` line is present in the `docker-compose.solr.yml` file,